godotengine/godot-demo-projects/plugins/README.md

 * The material creator plugin shows how to add a custom dock with some simple functionality.
 [More info](addons/material_creator).

+* The main screen plugin is a minimal example of how to create a plugin with a main screen.
+[More info](addons/main_screen).

 To use these plugins in another project, copy any of these folders to the `addons/` folder in a Godot project, and then